Weak tensor products of complete atomistic lattices: Introduction

-If $S$ is a compound system consisting of two subsystems $S_1$ and $S_2$, then $\s_{S_1}\t\s_{S_2}\subseteq\s_S$.
-In classical mechanics there is equality whereas in quantum theory $\s_S$ is given by all one-dimensional subspaces of the Hilbert space $\h_S=\h_{S_1}\ot \h_{S_2}$ \cite{vonNeumann:handbook}.
-However, when two quantum systems $S_1$ and $S_2$ are {\it separated} we have \cite{Aerts:1982,IschiDenver:2004} \begin{enumerate} \item[(P1)] $\s_S=\s_{S_1}\t\s_{S_2}$. \end{enumerate} In particular, simultaneous experiments on both systems can be performed and any experiment done on one system does not alter the state of the other system.
-Therefore, if $P_1$ is a proposition concerning $S_1$ represented by some $a_1\in\l_1$ and $P_2$ is a proposition concerning $S_2$ represented by some $a_2\in\l_2$, then the proposition $P_1$ OR $P_2$ concerning the compound system is true with probability $1$ if and only if the state $p_1$ of $S_1$ lies in $a_1$ or the state $p_2$ of $S_2$ lies in $a_2$.
-In other words \cite{Aerts:1982,IschiDenver:2004} \begin{enumerate} \item[(P2)] $a_1\t\s_{S_2}\cup\s_{S_1}\t a_2\in\l_{S}$, for all $a_1\in\l_{S_1}$ and $a_2\in\l_{S_2}$. \end{enumerate}
+In particular, simultaneous experiments on both systems can be performed and any experiment done on one system does not alter the state of the other system.
+Therefore, if $P_1$ is a proposition concerning $S_1$ represented by some $a_1\in\l_{S_1}$ and $P_2$ is a proposition concerning $S_2$ represented by some $a_2\in\l_{S_2}$, then the proposition $P_1$ OR $P_2$ concerning the compound system is true with probability $1$ if and only if the state $p_1$ of $S_1$ lies in $a_1$ or the state $p_2$ of $S_2$ lies in $a_2$.
+In other words \cite{Aerts:1982,IschiDenver:2004} \theequation{P2}

-For separated systems, it can be shown that $\l_S$, which we denote by $\l_{S_{sep}}$, cannot be isomorphic to the lattice of closed subspaces of a Hilbert space \cite{AertsHPA84}.
-As consequence some axioms of Theorem \ref{TheoremPiron} are failing in $\l_{S_{sep}}$.

-In \cite{Aerts:1982}, Aerts proposed a model $\l_{S_1}\aerts\l_{S_2}$ for $\l_{S_{sep}}$, call the {\it separated product}.
-For $\l_{S_1}$ and $\l_{S_2}$ orthocomplemented simple closure spaces (in that case the separated product is an orthocomplemented simple closure space), he proved that if $\l_{S_1}\aerts\l_{S_2}$ has the covering property or is orthomodular, then $\l_{S_1}$ or $\l_{S_2}$ is a power set, hence $S_1$ or $S_2$ is a classical system \cite{Aerts:1982}.
-As a consequence, according to Aerts, the covering property and orthomodularity do not hold in $\l_{S_{sep}}$.
-A similar conclusion concerning orthomodularity was obtained by Pulmannov\'a in \cite{Pulmannova:1985}.